Advanced App Store Optimization: How to Use In-App-Purchases to Gain More App Visibility

 When an IAP shows up in search results, users will see all of these elements.
 In addition, the title of the app shows up as well as the app icon.

 Have a look at the example from the game Jetpack Joyride below.

 While all of the four metadata elements are visible to users, only one is indexed by the App Store Algorithm: the IAP title.
 Thus you must put relevant keywords into the title.

 To make your IAP titles relevant, avoid generic terms.
 “1 Year Subscription” explains what a package contains, but will not create any search traffic because it is not relevant.
-But “1 Year Bodybuilding Plan” for a fitness app is very relevant, because users actually search for “bodybuilding”.
+But the “1 Year Bodybuilding Plan” for a fitness app is very relevant because users actually search for “bodybuilding”.

 How the App Store’s Search Algorithm Deals with Keywords in In-App Purchases

-At this point, let us have a closer look on how the algorithm deals with IAP titles.
+At this point, let us have a closer look at how the algorithm deals with IAP titles.